YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As the biz user  of the issue tracker tool
 In order to be able to share and edit the data with multiple users authenticated within the Google eco system I wanto to be able to access , edit and update the issues data from google sheeet

+### 1.8.
+Project's persons issue combinations
+As the project manager  of an issue-tracker project
+In order to be able to quickly and reliably combine the reported hours by the project's people I wanto to be able to read their issue-tracker formatted google sheets and combine them into a single project's google issue-tracker sheet